grnet/archipelago/docs/upgrades/upgrade-0.4.rst

 5. Adjust the new config file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The new config file is located on ``/etc/archipelago/archipelago.conf``.
+There
+is also a sample configuration file for RADOS installations located at
+``/etc/archipelago/archipelago.conf.rados_example``.
+You can copy that to the
+Archipelago configuration file location in order to adjust installation-specific
+options only.

-Adjust the new config file to the deployment needs.
-The new config file is
+Adjust the new config file to the deployment needs (e.g. set ``filed``
-located on ``/etc/archipelago/archipelago.conf``.
+directories or ``radosd`` pools).

-Notable new config options that should be configured are:
+Notable new config option that should be configured is:

 * ``BLKTAP_ENABLED``: Whether or not the blktap module should be used.
-Must be set
+Must be
-  to true for nodes that will host VMs.
+  set to true for nodes that will host VMs.
-* ``USER``: The user that archipelago will run as.
-* ``GROUP``: The group that archipelago will run as.

-Currently on the nodes that serve as VM containers, theses settings must be set
-to ``root``.
+Archipelago v0.4 creates a new system user and group called Archipelago.
+By
+default the configuration file is set up to run as those users.

-If your are using Archipelago with ``filed`` and Pithos, make sure the selected
+If your are using Archipelago with ``filed`` special care is need:

-``USER`` and ``GROUP`` settings are compatible with those on your Pithos
-configuration.
-Since Archipelago and Pithos operate on the same files, they
+* You must change the corresponding ``USER`` and ``GROUP`` values of the
+  configuration file to ``root``, and follow the supplementary procedure on the
+  end of this upgrade guide.

-must have the same access regarding permissions.
+* You must make sure that the Archipelago user and group have the same
+  permissions on the NFS share accross all nodes.
+This means for example that
+  ``archipelago`` UID and GID are consistent across all Archipelago nodes for
+  NFSv3 or there is a proper name mapping for NFSv4.

 6. Remove the old config file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~